All Episodes

 Well, what would they be?

-I mean, are there any tactical?
+I mean, are there any tactical look?

-Uh no question Iraq had imp an impact.
+No question, Iraq had an impact.

-I mean, you could have the greatest positions in the world on issues and be the most articulate person on an issue.
+I mean, you could have the greatest positions in the world on issues and be the most articulate person on an issue, but to try to get to win on a write-in is really hard to do.

-Um we had, you know, the race in Florida, the Foley seat.
+We had the race in Florida, the Foley seat.

-You know, in a in a Republican district, uh, because people couldn't vote directly for the Republican candidate.
+That's a hard race to win, you know, in a Republican district because people couldn't vote directly for the Republican candidate.

-And I uh all I'm telling you, John, is that there's a if when you dig into the races, there's a look, I had to go down to Houston and Sugarland and act as the Secretary of State, you know.
+And all I'm telling you, John, is that when you dig into the races, there's a look, I had to go down to Houston and Sugarland and act as the Secretary of State, you know, take your pencil into the box and then write it in.

-Now it certainly did in other places.
+Now, it certainly did in other places.

-One of the interesting observations I had from last night was that uh if you take a look at New York State, uh Senator Clinton ran a very strong race, but she ran a race that appeared to me to be on just a Senate race.
+One of the interesting observations I had from last night was that if you take a look at New York State, Senator Clinton ran a very strong race, but she ran a race that appeared to me to be on just a Senate race.

 She wanted to show people she had the capacity to help others win.